abhinav/git-spice/doc/reference.md

 Edit the commits in a branch

-Allows editing the commits in the current branch with an interactive rebase.
+Begins an interactive rebase of a branch without affecting its base branch.
+This allows you to edit the commits in the branch, reword their messages, etc.
+After the rebase, the branches upstack from the edited branch will be restacked.

 ## gs branch rename